Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Our Approach

 Additionally, this approach can be extended to incorporate new tasks into the branching network.
-One way is to determine the new tasks’ group partition layer by layer by incrementally fine-tuning each layer with new tasks and estimating its task affinities.
+One way is to determine the group partition of the new tasks, layer by layer, by incrementally fine-tuning each layer on the new tasks and estimating its task affinities.
 Our approximation procedure can also be extended to handle this extension. \end{remark}

-\begin{remark} For LLMs, our approach constructs one branching structure of LoRA adapters on top of each model, which can be computed efficiently with the fast approximation algorithm.
-Notice that the approach can be applied when using other parameter-efficient fine-tuning methods besides LoRA to construct the adapters. \end{remark}
+\begin{remark} For LLMs, our approach constructs a single branching structure of LoRA adapters on top of each model, which can be computed efficiently using a fast approximation algorithm.
+Note that the approach can be applied with other parameter-efficient fine-tuning methods besides LoRA to construct the adapters. \end{remark}